-Sterling Systems & Controls, Inc. customizes each and every project to meet the exacting needs of each customer.
+Sterling Systems & Controls, Inc. customizes each and every project to meet the exacting needs of each customer, such as a bread crumb control system.
 Often that requires the providing of a combination of mechanical process equipment, electrical process controls and automation equipment and systems.
 Sterling Systems’ has the 45+ years of experience and cap[abilities in mechanical and electrical engineering, process knowledge and automation hardware and programming to be flexible for providing what is needed in each case.
 In the baking and food industry there are several major manufacturers of bread crumbs for both general and specific use.
 Sterling Systems’ experience in this application area is highlighted here.

 The system required included the following primary functions: